See Cuba through the lens of Cuban-American history!

 - Walking tour of Santiago de Cuba

-- Visit the Santa Ifghenia Cemetary to visit Fidel Casto’s grave
+- Visit the Santa Ifghenia Cemetery to visit Fidel Castro’s grave

 - Visit to Moncada barracks, the site where Fidel first tried to overthrow Batista in 1953.